lee772943638-design/SiFli-SDK/docs/source/en/supported_boards/index.md

 - A: Indicates the board uses SPI NAND memory, followed by the memory capacity in MB
 - N: Indicates the board uses SPI NOR memory, followed by the memory capacity in MB
 - R: Indicates the board uses SPI PSRAM memory, followed by the memory capacity in MB
+- E: Indicates the board uses eMMC memory, followed by the memory capacity in GB

 For example, `a128r32n1` indicates 128MB SPI NAND memory, 32MB SPI PSRAM memory, and 1MB SPI NOR memory.

-It may also represent specific chip specifications.
-Unless otherwise specified, external Flash is `16MB`.
-For example, for the 52 series, `52b` represents the SF32LB52B chip with built-in 4MB SPI NOR memory; `52j` represents the SF32LB52J chip with built-in 8MB SPI PSRAM memory and external 16MB SPI NOR memory.

 Some typical examples:

-- `sf32lb52-nano_52b`: Indicates the Nano version development board of model SF32LB52, using 4MB SPI NOR memory.
+- `sf32lb52-nano_n4`: Indicates the Nano version development board of model SF32LB52, using 4MB SPI NOR memory.
 - `sf32lb56-lcd_a128r12n1`: Indicates the LCD version development board of model SF32LB56, using 128MB SPI NAND memory, 12MB SPI PSRAM memory, and 1MB SPI NOR memory.

 ```{image} ../../assets/folder.png